 Where we are

-Our current situation is a bit of a mess.
+Nationally, the current situation is a bit of a mess.
 National Curriculum levels have gone at KS3 and changes to GCSEs mean we are in the dark about grade boundaries or standards expected for each grade.
 This is where are at the moment and these are my concerns.

 - We report 3 times a year whether pupils are on track for that final grade.
 This means that not only do we need to have an idea of what each GCSE grade looks like, but we need to know what “on track” looks like over 5 years.
 Do you know what pupils need to do for a Grade 6 in your subject?
 Do you know what it would look like when they are in Year 7?
 No. Me neither.

 - At KS3 we assess at the end of each topic to see what pupils can do with what they have learnt.
-As tasks they are perfectly good applications of knowledge but I’m not sure they tell us anything much as an assessment.
+As tasks, they are perfectly good applications of knowledge but I’m not sure they tell us anything much as an assessment.

 - At KS4 we use a combination of past exam papers (which have grade boundaries we convert from letter grades to numbers) and specimen papers.